VerdommeMan/convert-to-human-readable-numbers/README.md

 [see here for more informtion](https://en.wikipedia.org/wiki/Metric_prefix)

 ### Option to specify the unit
-It allows you set a unit/suffix
+It allows you set a unit/suffix.

-In the end your formatted string will look like this `number` `.precision` `delimiter` `prefix` `unit`
+In the end your formatted string will look like this:
+`number` `.precision` `delimiter` `prefix` `unit`